IBM-Cloud/ansible-collection-ibm/docs/ibm_iam_custom_role.rst

     The description of the role

-  resource_controller_url (False, str, None)
+  service (True, str, None)
-    The URL of the IBM Cloud dashboard that can be used to explore and view details about the resource
+    (Required for new resource) The Service Name

   name (True, str, None)
     (Required for new resource) The name of the custom Role

-  service (True, str, None)
-    (Required for new resource) The Service Name

   actions (True, list, None)
     (Required for new resource) The actions of the role

-  crn (False, str, None)
-    crn of the Custom Role

-  resource_name (False, str, None)
-    The name of the resource

-  resource_crn (False, str, None)
-    The crn of the resource

   id (False, str, None)